geokit/geokit/README.markdown

 		# various geocoders.
 Make sure you read up on relevant Terms of Use for each
 		# geocoder you are going to use.
 		Geokit::Geocoders::provider_order = [:google,:us]

+		# The IP provider order.
+Valid symbols are :ip,:geo_plugin.
+		# As before, make sure you read up on relevant Terms of Use for each.
+		# Geokit::Geocoders::ip_provider_order = [:extenal_geocoder,:geo_plugin,:ip]

 If you're using this gem with the [geokit-rails plugin](http://github.com/andre/geokit-rails/tree/master), the plugin creates a template with these settings and places it in `config/initializers/geokit_config.rb`.